PallaviSatram/Diabetes_Prediction_using_MachineLearning/README.md

 📈 Model Performance
 Accuracy ~77-78%

-🔮 Future Improvements
+🚀 How to Run the Project
+  pip install -r requirements.txt streamlit run Diabetes_Pred_App.py

+**Future Improvements**

--Experiment with ensemble models like Random Forest or XGBoost -Hyperparameter tuning using GridSearchCV
+- Experiment with ensemble models such as Random Forest and XGBoost
--Build a web app using Flask or Streamlit for interactive predictions -Implement cross-validation for more robust evaluation

-This project is ideal for beginners and intermediate learners looking to understand end-to-end ML project development, from data processing to deployment-ready predictive models.
+- Perform hyperparameter tuning using GridSearchCV
+- Implement cross-validation for better generalization
+- Enhance the Streamlit UI for improved user experience
+- Deploy the application on Streamlit Cloud or Render

+**Key Learning Outcomes**

+- Understanding of end-to-end machine learning workflow
+- Hands-on experience with data preprocessing and model evaluation
+- Practical implementation of SVM for binary classification
+- Introduction to deploying ML models using Streamlit